zhangchenchen/My-lintcode-solution/README.md

 # My-lintcode-solution

-Here is my lintcode solution with Java.
+Here is my lintcode solution written by Java.